-4.3.5.1 Outputs and outcomes
+5.3.5.1 Outputs and outcomes

-Non-food Industries: The procurement and distribution of toolkits covered all types of industries except for pottery and reed furniture making for which tools are simple, inexpensive and available on the local market.
-As of 31 October 2007, over 73% of the 435 toolkits purchased for non-food industry are distributed and the distribution process is still ongoing.
-The distribution covered beneficiaries from all 5 districts.

-Food Industries: The procurement covered the 3 categories of food cottage industries of dates, dairy, and fruits and vegetables.
-A total of 275 individual toolkits were in stock, of which 85% were distributed.
-However, the training activities are still taking place.
-It is also expected that by the project closing date, the remainder of the toolkits will be distributed.
+- 134. Non food industries.
+The procurement and distribution of toolkits covered all types of industries except for pottery and reed furniture making for which tools are simple, inexpensive and available on the local market.
+As of 31 October 2007, over 73% of the 435 toolkits purchased for non-food industry are distributed and the distribution process is still on going.
+The distribution covered beneficiaries from all 5 districts. - 135.
+Food industries.
+The procurement covered the 3 categories of food cottage industries of dates, dairy and fruits and vegetables.
+A total of 275 individual toolkits were on stock of which 85 % were distributed but the training activities are still taking place It is also expected that by the project closing date, the remaining of the toolkits will be distributed. - 136.
 It should be highlighted that as the number of purchased toolkits is higher (68% of the total) for women based cottage industries, the chances are higher for female beneficiaries to receive a toolkit.
-For both non-food and food cottage industries, about 10% of interviewed individual beneficiaries in the sample survey declared they received the toolkits on a timely basis upon the completion of their training and for 90% of them the delay in receiving the toolkits was long and ranged from one to over six months after the completion of training.
+For both non food and food cottage industries, about 10% of interviewed individual beneficiaries in the sample survey declared they received the toolkits on a timely basis upon the completion of their training and for 90 % of them the delay in receiving the toolkits was long and ranged from one to over six months after the completion of training.
 This delay was explained to the evaluators by the fact that only the best performing trainees are awarded with a toolkit, hence a certain selection process and time is needed between the end of the training courses and the distribution of the toolkits.
 The delay in the distribution of toolkits in the food industries (still ongoing during the field survey) was furthermore compounded by the late start of training activities as a result of the delayed rehabilitation work of the VTCs.
 The PA/Gs received their equipment within reasonable delays.

-Access to Physical and Financial Assets: The provision on a grant basis of start-up toolkits to individual beneficiaries and a set of production equipment to PA/Gs for collective use have been a significant contribution by the project to physical asset formation.
-It should be highlighted that the monetary value of individual beneficiary toolkits is significantly lower than the monetary value of the share in the collective equipment for each PA/G member.
-In addition, by having access through the project to a free working space for one year, the PA/Gs have been overall largely assisted compared to individual beneficiaries.
-Since, by design, the project did not include a component on the promotion of financial services, it has no contribution to financial asset formation and no policy influence in this area.
+137. Access to physical and financial assets.
+The provision on a grant basis of start up toolkits to individual beneficiaries and a set of production equipment to PA/Gs for collective use, have been a significant contribution by the project to physical asset formation.
+It should be highlighted that the monetary value of individual beneficiary toolkit is significantly lower that the monetary value of the share in the collective equipment for each PA/G member.
+In addition, in having access through the project to a free working space for one year, the PA/Gs have been overall largely assisted compared to individual beneficiaries.
+As by design, the project did not include a component on the promotion of financial services, therefore it has no contribution to financial asset formation and no policy influence in this area.

-4.3.6 Establishment of Production Associations/Groups (PA/Gs)
+5.3.6 Establishment of Production associations / Groups (PA/Gs)

-4.3.6.1 Output
+5.3.6.1 Output

-The project target of establishing 15 cottage industries PA/Gs in major districts and sub districts to be located on the basis of availability of raw material and access to markets proved to be a challenging innovation.
+138. The project target of establishing 15 cottage industries PA/Gs in major districts and sub districts to be located on the basis of availability of raw material and access to markets proved to be a challenging innovation.
 The process involves several and complex clearances, time consuming and bureaucratic in the prevailing weak institutional set up in Iraq.
 As of 31 October 2007, ten PA/Gs are legally registered, of which nine are operational, and one had to be dissolved.
 Four additional PA/Gs are undergoing registration formalities and are expected to become operational before the end of the project.
 The field survey focused on five PA/Gs operational at the time of the interview.
 Table 6 presents their distribution by type of industry and location.